catid/cuda_float_compress/README.md

 ## Testing

-After installing the package, you can run the example script:
+After installing the package, you can run the example script (from the root directory of the project).

 ```bash
 conda activate cfc